Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-It is also useful to consider the implications of the eight-mode analog to the quantity $S_{max}$, Eq.~(\ref{eq:Smax}), which puts a constraint on the maximum amount of squeezing possible for the two-mode model in a given double well potential.
+It is also useful to consider the implications of the eight-mode analog to the quantity $S_{max}$, Eq.~\eqref{eq:Smax}, which puts a constraint on the maximum amount of squeezing possible for the two-mode model in a given double well potential.
 Recall that $S_{max}$ measures the fraction of a left or right localized state on the ``wrong'' side of $z=0$; the more ``spillover,'' the smaller $S_{max}$.
-In general, the modes that involve $\phi_{L/R}(z)$ (with $nlm = 210$) will have more spillover than the other six states, which all involve $\phi_{l/r}(z)$ (see Eq.~(\ref{eq:eightmode_modes}) and compare Figs.~\ref{fig:psi_2} and \ref{fig:psi_8}).
+In general, the modes that involve $\phi_{L/R}(z)$ (with $nlm = 210$) will have more spillover than the other six states, which all involve $\phi_{l/r}(z)$ (see Eq.~\eqref{eq:eightmode_modes} and compare Figs.~\ref{fig:psi_2} and \ref{fig:psi_8}).
 This motivates us to define $S^{1}_{max}$,

-as a measure of the spillover of the $nlm=210$ modes; this quantity is analogous to $S_{max}$ for the $nlm=100$ and $21\pm1$ modes.
+as a measure of the spillover of the $nlm=210$ modes; this quantity is analogous to $S_{max}$ for the $nlm=100$ and 21$\pm$1 modes.
 For $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$, $S_{max} = 0.704$, 0.820, and 0.999 and $S^{1}_{max} = 0.512$, 0.577, and 0.895, respectively (these values are included in Fig.~\ref{fig:8moderesults}).
 Both $S_{max}$ and $S^{1}_{max}$ increase with $L$, so there is more potential for squeezing for higher barriers.
 However, note that $S^{1}_{max} < S_{max}$ for each $L$: this implies that the 210 modes have less potential for squeezing than the other modes.
-Hence, by analogy with the exact two mode analysis (see the discussion after Eq.~(\ref{eq:Smax})), we expect that a ground state will have less squeezing, other things being equal, if it is dominated by the 210 modes than if it is dominated by the others.
-In other words, Fock states with a given difference between $n_{l}$ and $n_{r}$ will contribute less to squeezing if they are dominated by the 210 modes because these modes have more spillover across $z=0$.
+Hence, by analogy with the exact two-mode analysis (see discussion after Eq.~\eqref{eq:Smax}), we expect that a ground state will have less squeezing, other things being equal, if it is dominated by the 210 modes than if it is dominated by the others.
+In other words, Fock states with a given difference between the number of particles occupying left and right modes will contribute less to squeezing if they are dominated by the 210 modes because these modes have more spillover across $z=0$.